strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes.md

  - breaking changes
 ---

-# Strapi v4 to v5 breaking changes
+# Strapi v4 to Strapi 5 breaking changes

 :::callout 🚧  Work in progress
 This page is a work-in-progress and the list of breaking changes will grow over time.